MorvanZhou/PyTorch-Tutorial/README.md

 In these tutorials for pyTorch, we will build our first Neural Network and try to build some advanced Neural Network architectures developed recent years.

-All methods mentioned below have their video and text tutorial in Chinese.
-Visit [莫烦 Python](https://morvanzhou.github.io/tutorials/) for more.
-If you speak Chinese, you can watch my [Youtube channel](https://www.youtube.com/channel/UCdyjiB5H8Pu7aDTNVXTTpcg) as well.

 * pyTorch basic
   * [torch and numpy](https://github.com/MorvanZhou/PyTorch-Tutorial/blob/master/tutorial-contents/201_torch_numpy.py)